-Main Objective - To generate returns from a portfolio from investments in Government Securities.
-There is no assurance that the objective of the Scheme will be realised and the Scheme does not assure or guarantee any returns.

-Investment pattern - The tentative portfolio break-up of Equity/Debt/Money Market instruments, other permitted securities and such other securities as may be permitted by SEBI from time to time with minimum and maximum asset allocation, while retaining the option to alter the asset allocation for a short term period on defensive considerations.
-Refer Part II - Information about the scheme - A. How will the scheme allocate its assets? for more details.
+- Main Objective To provide reasonable income through a diversified portfolio of fixed income securities such that the Macaulay duration of the portfolio is between 4 years to 7 years.
+There is no assurance that the investment objective of the scheme will be achieved. - Investment pattern The tentative portfolio break-up of Equity/Debt/Money Market instruments, other permitted securities and such other securities as may be permitted by SEBI from time to time with minimum and maximum asset allocation, while retaining the option to alter the asset allocation for a short-term period on defensive considerations.
+Refer Part II Information about the scheme A. How will the scheme allocate its assets? for more details.

 Potential Risk Class

 Credit Risk → Relatively Low (Class A) Moderate (Class B) Relatively High (Class C)

 Interest Rate Risk↓

 Relatively Low (Class I)

 Moderate (Class II)

-Relatively High (Class III) A-III
+Relatively High (Class III) A - III

-A relatively high interest rate risk and relatively low credit risk.
+Relatively High interest rate risk and relatively low credit risk.